 I managed to get to 11 classes this week.
-It may sound like a lot, but many of them were only 1 hr. and one of them was even meditation.
-I love it when a yoga studio has meditation on their schedule!
 The 2 classes that were very challenging for me were not yoga classes, but fitness based classes.
-One of them was a Yoga Barre class with weights and the other was a Yoga Boot Camp with weights done in a 97 degree room…Geez!
+One of them was a Yoga Barre class with weights and the other was a Yoga Boot Camp with weights done in a 97 degree room!
 I used to teach at multiple gyms and have unlimited access to classes like this, which at the time maybe weren’t “easy” for me, but were fairly routine.
 I also used to teach and practice a lot of Pilates.
 Those days I felt super strong and had a lot of stability.
 I felt I could do anything!
 What I noticed this past week, specifically in these two classes was that I was super weak in my Gluteus Medius and Adductor muscles.
 The Yoga Barre class required a lot of the Adductors and the Yoga Bootcamp was all about the Gluteus Medius on that specific day.
-Boy, was I on burning!
+Boy, was I burning!

 Here’s what was happening: